W-David-Porter/course-in-consciousness/dialogue-consciousness/readme.md

 	<li>What is the personal sense of doërship?
 		<ol class=alpha>
 			<li>Along with illusory ‘I’-object, arises also the sense of personal doërship.</li>
-			<li>However, since there is no ‘I’-object, there is no doer, no thinker, no chooser and no observer.</li>
+			<li>However, since there is no ‘I’-object, there is no doër, no thinker, no chooser and no observer.</li>
 			<li>Therefore, ‘we’ have no control.
 Thus, whatever happens, happens.
 Whatever doesn’t happen, doesn’t happen.</li>
 		</ol>
 	</li>
-	<li>If there is no doer, how do things happen?
+	<li>If there is no doër, how do things happen?
 		<ol class=alpha>
 			<li>Everything that happens is only an arising in Awareness/Presence.</li>
 			<li>Only one arising is present at any moment.
 No other arisings are ever present to affect the arising that is present.</li>